imranmollajoy/imranmollajoy.github.io/content/post/create-horizontal-scroll-section-html-css-js/index.md

 ## Final Code
-Here is the full code.
+Here is the complete code for the index.html, index.css, and index.js files, which you can use to create a horizontal section with scrollable cards:

 ```
 <!-- index.html -->